Prepare. Respect. Initiate. Do. Excel.

 - What is the cost of a parking pass?

-Parking passes can be purchased for $100 in the bookstore.
-Parking is available to Juniors and Seniors.
+Parking passes are required for all driving-age students who wish to park on campus and can be purchased for $100 in the bookstore.
 To purchase one you need to provide a valid driver’s license, proof of auto insurance, and a parent signature.
 All school rules apply to the parking lot.

 - How do I order a yearbook?